nickthecook/crops/README.md

 `ops` will encrypt your SSH keys using a passphrase from an EJSON file, and never prompt you for the passphrase:

 ![ops up sshkey output](img/ops_up_sshkey.png)

+This passphrase and other secrets for your project can be kept in an environment-specific EJSON file, which `ops` will automatically load for you every time it runs, if you have `ejson` installed.
+This lets you commit the secrets safely, while only sharing EJSON keys for each environment with other developers or a CI/CD pipeline.

 ## Dependencies